Carlos Ferro (American actor)

 Carlos Ferro is an American actor, screenwriter, director, and producer.

 Early life

-Carlos' first career in the entertainment industry was as a DJ.
+Ferro's first career in the entertainment industry was as a DJ.
 Leaving music for a career in theatre and television, his work eventually led to a stint as an artist in residence at Cornell University.

 Performance

-Carlos starred in the show SAL, originally produced at the Climate Theatre in San Francisco then at the Zephyr Theatre in Hollywood.
+Ferro's starred in the show SAL, originally produced at the Climate Theatre in San Francisco then at the Zephyr Theatre in Hollywood.
 His portrayal of Sal Mineo, co-produced and co-written by him, received a Bay Area Theatre Critics Circle Award nomination for Best Solo Performance.

-Since then, he has continued acting in television, both on-camera (in Star Trek: The Next Generation episode Genesis) and in animation voice-over (Justice League, Spawn).
-He also had a short speaking role as Olivero Sisko in Big Top Scooby-Doo!.
-He has worked with director John Landis and actors Jerry Lewis, Harvey Fierstein and Dudley Moore.
+Since then, he has continued acting in television, both in live-action and animation.
+He has worked with director John Landis and actors Jerry Lewis, Harvey Fierstein, and Dudley Moore.